 Download Creating Collaborative Gatherings Using Large Group Interventions (pdf, 9 pages), which forms Chapter 28 of Gower Handbook of Training and Development.
 I outline five methods: Real Time Strategic Change, Future Search, Open Space Technology, Participative Design and SimuReal.
 The book was published in 1999 but most of what appears in the chapter remains relevant.

-- Liberating Structures — a collection of 35 methods (the preposterously named TRIZ is unrelated to the original one listed below)
+- Liberating Structures — a collection of 35 methods [view] including the preposterously-named TRIZ, which is unrelated to the original one listed below.

 Innovation Methods Mapping: DeMystifying 80+ Years of Innovation Process Design